 Forty-five volunteers participated in the experiment.
-As we were interested in whether temporal order judgments of action sequences were moderated by motor expertise, we recruited a group of participants with several years' experience of regular training in track and field sprinting and a group of participants without any specific expertise in sprinting.
-Our athletic sprinting group consisted of fifteen participants (9 female, mean age = 21.7 years, age range: 19-25 years) who had trained in track and field athletics for an average of 9.5 years (SD = 3.6 years) and have had a main training focus on sprinting for an average of 7.0 years (SD = 2.9 years).
-The mean frequency of training in the sprinting group was 5.2 sessions per week (SD = 0.9 sessions per week).
+As we were interested in whether temporal-order judgements of action sequences were moderated by motor expertise, we recruited a group of participants with several years' experience of regular training in track and field sprinting and a group of participants without any specific expertise in sprinting.
+Our athletic sprinting group consisted of 15 participants (9 female, mean age=21.7 years, age range: 19-25 years) who had trained in track and field athletics for an average of 9.5 years (SD=3.6 years) and have had a main training focus on sprinting for an average of 7.0 years (SD=2.9 years).
+The mean frequency of training in the sprinting group was 5.2 sessions per week (SD=0.9 sessions per week).

-Thirty participants with no specific experience of track and field athletics were recruited for the non-sprinter group (23 female, mean age = 22.1 years, age range: 18-33 years).
+Thirty participants with no specific experience of track and field athletics were recruited for the non-sprinter group (23 female, mean age=22.1 years, age range: 18-33 years).
 The data set of one female participant who did not understand the task instructions, performed close to chance level for all SOAs, and whose decision times were classified as outliers was excluded from analysis.
-Many of the participants in the non-sprinter group were also physically active (mean frequency of training = 2.4 sessions per week, SD = 2.0 sessions per week) and participated in a range of different sports, such as football, netball, volleyball, rugby, and mixed martial arts.
+Many of the participants in the non-sprinter group were also physically active (mean frequency of training=2.4 sessions per week, SD=2.0 sessions per week) and participated in a range of different sports, such as football, netball, volleyball, rugby, and mixed martial arts.

 All participants reported that they had normal or corrected-to-normal vision and no neurological problems.
-All participants were naïve to the purpose of the experiment and provided written informed consent before the start of the experiment which lasted approximately 1 hour.
+All participants were naïve to the purpose of the experiment and provided written informed consent before the start of the experiment which lasted approximately 1 hr.
 The study was approved by the School of Psychology Ethics Committee at the University of Aberdeen.

-Apparatus and Stimuli
+Apparatus and stimuli

-The experiment was run using a Dell Precision M6500 Intel Core i5 computer (OS: Ubuntu 18.04) and programmed in Matlab® R2018b (MathWorks, Inc.: Matick, MA, USA, 2018) using the Psychtoolbox extension (Brainard, 1997; Kleiner, 2010).
-Stimuli were presented on a 23.5" LCD monitor (EIZO Foris FG2421, 52.0 x 29.5 cm, resolution: 1920 x 1080 pixel) with the refresh rate set to 100 Hz.
+The experiment was run using a Dell Precision M6500 Intel Core i5 computer (OS: Ubuntu 18.04) and programmed in MATLAB® R2018b (MathWorks, Inc.: Matick, MA, USA, 2018) using the Psychoolbox extension (Brainard, 1997; Kleiner, 2010).
+Stimuli were presented on a 23.5" LCD monitor (EIZO Foris FG2421, $52.0 \times 29.5$ cm, resolution: $1,920 \times 1,080$ pixel) with the refresh rate set to 100 Hz.

-The stimuli were 8 grey-scale photographs (see Figure 1) which were scaled to have the same mean grey-value (0.5, mid-grey; see Figure 1).
+The stimuli were eight grey-scale photographs (see Figure 1) which were scaled to have the same mean grey-value (0.5, mid-grey; see Figure 1).
 The size of each stimulus was set to $10.2 \times 12.1$ cm ( $378 \times 444$ pixels).
-Two of the images depicted a sprinting movement of a female expert, who is also the first author of this paper ("sprint condition"): one image depicted the acceleration phase (movement phase 1) and the other depicted the maximum velocity phase (movement phase 2).
-Another two images depicted stepping movements of the same female ("step condition"): one image depicted stepping onto a box (movement phase 1) and the other depicted stepping off the other side of the box (movement phase 2).
+Two of the images depicted a sprinting movement of a female expert, who is also the first author of this article ("sprint condition"): one image depicted the acceleration phase (Movement Phase 1) and the other depicted the maximum velocity phase (Movement Phase 2).
+Another two images depicted stepping movements of the same female ("step condition"): one image depicted stepping onto a box (Movement Phase 1) and the other depicted stepping off the other side of the box (Movement Phase 2).
 All four images depicted body postures that are representative of the respective movement phase.
 Stepping on and off a box was chosen as the non-expert movement as it is perceptually similar to sprinting (i.e., lifting the knee while maintaining an upright body posture) and also consists of clearly distinct phases.
-For both movements, the trunk is more inverted in the first phase of the action as compared to the second phase.
-Additionally, stepping and sprinting are both cyclical actions but consist of higher order phases allowing a categorical distinction between the different sequences.
+For both movements, the trunk is more inverted in the first phase of the action as compared with the second phase.
+In addition, stepping and sprinting are both cyclical actions but consist of higher order phases allowing a categorical distinction between the different sequences.